LankyMoose/async-worker-ts/README.md

 We welcome contributions from the community.
 To contribute to async-worker-ts, please follow our contribution guidelines.

 ### License
-This package is licensed under the ISC License - see the `LICENSE` file for details.
+This package is licensed under the GNUV3 License - see the `LICENSE` file for details.